flucto-gmbh/motion-sensor-box/README.md

 *Preparation of the electronics*

-1) Flash the SD card with Raspberry Pi OS lite and reinsert the SD card afterwards.
+1) Use Raspberry Pi Imager to flash the SD card with Raspberry Pi OS lite.
+Reinsert the SD card afterwards.

 2) open the partition named rootfs and from the motion sensor box github repository copy the following files (on linux):